Comcast/r-query/README.md

 # R-Query
 R-Query is a library, and a CLI, which allows querying over one or more repositories' source code via SQL-like syntax name *RQL*.
 This can be integrated into a typescript project and/or run as a standalone command line tool.

+To install:
+`npm i repository-query -g`

+To use the command-line version after installing:
+`query-repo "<statement>"`

+For example:
+`query-repo "Select fileName From * Where fileContents contains 'something'"`

 ## Query Structure
 The following context free grammar summarizes the query syntax:
 ``` sql